Heerstraße (Berlin): Planning and construction

 The construction of the street started in 1874 from Berlin-Charlottenburg to Pichelsberg.
 In 1911 the street was opened in full length as Döberitzer Heerstraße in attendance of Emperor Wilhelm II.
 It was constructed in stages since 1903.
 This all was in connection with the construction of a wide street for representation purposes, which started at the Berlin Castle as Unter den Linden Street to Ernst-Reuter-Platz.
 It was then extended via Bismarckstraße and Kaiserdamm.
 From 1920 on the name was shortened to Heerstraße.

 Until 1964 Heerstraße was also a tram route.
 The former tramway is today's green strip between Theodor-Heuss-Platz and Stößenseebrücke.

 Routing

 Theodor-Heuss-Platz to S-Bahnhof Heerstraße

 Heerstraße starts at Theodor-Heuss-Platz in Westend of Charlottenburg district, close to the exhibition ground, the Funkturm and the International Congress Centre (ICC).

 In the east-west direction it has houses until the S-Bahnhof Heerstraße.
 Until 30 March 1950 this part of Heerstraße was known as Kaiserdamm.

 S-Bahnhof Heerstraße to Scholzplatz

 From there the Heerstraße runs south of the Olympic Stadium and passes a former housing area (nicknamed "Little Britain") of the British Forces in Berlin.
-Close to Scholzplatz was also the British Military Hospital (BMH), which is today the Paulinen Hospital.
+Close to Scholzplatz was also the British Military Hospital (BMH), from 1967 to 1994, which is today the Paulinen Hospital.
 South of the Heerstraße starts the Grunewald which stretches down to Wannsee.